adarivamsi/pbinder/README.md

-# PBinder is the Tinder Clone Application
+# PBinder is the Tinder Clone Web Application

 This project use these frameworks:
 - React